ItsMeForLua/fplot/Documentation/P7Wiki.md

 ## Fennel: The Real Macro System

 The true power of fplot comes from using Fennel itself to create reusable components.
 Because Fennel has a true macro system, you can create very powerful abstractions.
 But for most plotting scenerios, simple functions that just return tables are usually more than enough.
-This approach is flexible, powerful, and easy to debug.

 ### 1. Reusable Data Generators